Franchise loans Australia – Own it like a boss

 Here's what you need to keep in mind when you're comparing loans and lenders.

 • Loan term.
-Your loan term is how long you have to repay the loan.
-The length of the term will affect how high your repayments are.
-That is, with a short term, you can expect higher monthly repayments, but with longer terms, you pay more in interest and fees.
+The repayment term affects your costs.
+Short terms mean higher repayments but less interest, while longer terms reduce repayments but increase total interest and fees.
+Use a loan calculator to compare options.
 You can use a business loan calculator to get an idea of what your repayments will be with different loan terms.

 • Loan amount.
 Lenders have set minimum and maximum lending amounts.
 Make sure the amount you need is on offer from the lender.